tristynferreiro/SHARC-buoy-data-transmission/Software/Encryption/README.md

 # Encryption #
 This contains both ChaCha20Poly1305 and RSA code.
-ChaCha20Poly1305 was the original algorithm chosen in the paper design, however the system was updated to utilize RSA for encryption in the first progress report. **RSA is used in the final working system.** <br /><br />
+ChaCha20Poly1305 was the original algorithm chosen in the paper design, however the system was updated to utilize RSA for encryption in the first progress report. **RSA is used in the final working system.**

 ## RSA/
 This contains all previous developed versions of the the RSA implementation needed for testing.
 These were created throughout the development of the final solution and serve a different function.
-The RSA implementation is based on that developed by Yiğit Usta available at https://github.com/yigitusta/RSA-Implementation. <br /><br />
+The RSA implementation is based on that developed by Yiğit Usta available at https://github.com/yigitusta/RSA-Implementation.

 ## ChaCha20Poly1305V2/